 When our sons were young, preseason camp meant days of eating in the dining commons then putting littles to sleep alone – again – followed by collapsing into bed exhausted.
 Now that part of life has passed, but the exhaustion is still present when I forget I cannot be all things to all people.

 Self-awareness prompts self-care.
-So now, a bath or pedicure are worked into the calendar.
+So now, a bath or pedicure are both worked into the calendar.
 Instead of volunteering for one more thing, that shopping trip I’ve put off finds its way into the half-day off I created by working ahead on a project.
 Coffee trips with girlfriends are scheduled more frequently and coffee is sipped more slowly.

 Dates are still a priority.
 Saturday morning dates at the farmer’s market require waking up a little sooner, but that’s ok, because that way we get the best produce and the line for donuts is shorter.